Voltstro-Studios/Team-Capture/README.md

 ## The Team

-Here is everyone who is currently working on the game:
+Here is everyone who is currently working on the project:

 * [Creepysin](https://github.com/Creepysin) - *Project Lead*